JamesScottCode/cogent-labs/README.md

 - ~~Improvement: Better error handling.
 Possibly a toast notification for errors.~~
 - Feature: Storybook for component visulzations/documentation
 - Improvement: Make a folder for each component
 - Improvement: Caching.
-Because of the "likey open" status effects, should be a short cache (30minutes?) time so users are disappointed by stale data
+Because of the "likey open" status effects, should be a short cache (30minutes?) time so users are disappointed by stale data.
+(Frontend Tanstack Query, maybe a combo or redis/nginx for a fullstack app)
 - Fix: Fallback incase API keys are provided

 ### Super Strech Goals